oci-labs/oci.treeview/README.md

 <script src="treeview.js"></script>
 ```

-Load the oci.treeview module as a dependency of your module:
+Copy everything in the `dist` folder into your project and load the oci.treeview module as a dependency of your module:

 ```javascript
 angular.module('myApp', ['oci.treeview']);